-The average US adult spends approximately 37 minutes on Facebook every day.
+The average US adult spent approximately 37 minutes on Facebook every day in 2020.
 Meanwhile, the average time spent on Facebook has been slowly decreasing, compared to 2017, when this figure stood at 41 minutes per day.

 Facebook statistics reveal users have an average of 338 friends on Facebook.
 While this number may seem higher than expected, you should also keep in mind that the median point is at 200.
 If we were looking for an average number of Facebook friends by age, this figure would change.
 For example, a person from 18 to 29 years old in Australia has an average of 400 friends, whereas users in the 65+ age group have just under 70 friends on average.